leaningtech/cheerp-newlib/README.md

 Duetto libc build instructions
 ------------------------------

-Building the duetto-enabled libc requires to have the duetto compiler and duetto-utils headers already installed in /opt/duetto.
+Building the duetto-enabled libc requires having the duetto compiler and duetto-utils headers already installed in /opt/duetto.
 It also require libcxx-duetto headers.